-9.2 Calculation of Grade Point Average (GPA)
+12.3 Calculation of Grade Point Average (GPA)

-- 9.2.1 The Grade Point Average (GPA) is calculated by summing all the quality points (i.e. grade points multiplied by credits) for all modules taken by the student in a specific period, and then dividing the sum by the total number of credits taken.
-The calculation includes all module grades, except the excluded modules as approved by the Academic Board. - 9.2.2 All the grades, including the Fail grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cGPA. - 9.2.3 Modules which adopt pass/fail grading will not be counted towards the calculation of GPA. - 9.2.4 The cumulative GPA (cGPA) is the GPA for all modules taken at the time of calculation.
+- 12.3.1 The Grade Point Average (GPA) is calculated by summing all the quality points (i.e. grade points multiplied by credits) for all modules taken by the student in a specific period, and then dividing the sum by the total number of credits taken.
+The calculation includes all module grades, except the excluded modules as approved by the Academic Board. - 12.3.2 All the grades, including the "F" grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last

-- 9.2.5 The semester GPA is the GPA for all modules taken in the specific semester. - 9.2.6 The year GPA is the GPA for all modules taken in the specific academic year.
+- attempt will be used in the calculation of cumulative GPA (cGPA). - 12.3.3 Modules which adopt pass/fail grading will not be counted towards the calculation of GPA. - 12.3.4 The cGPA is the GPA for all modules taken at the time of calculation. - 12.3.5 The semester GPA is the GPA for all modules taken in the specific semester. - 12.3.6 The year GPA is the GPA for all modules taken in the specific academic year.

-9.3 Students' Performance
+12.4 Students' Performance

-9.3.1 Students' performance is reflected and monitored by the cGPA that they attained.
+12.4.1 Students' performance is reflected and monitored by the cGPA that they attained.
 The academic performance of a student will be reviewed at the end of each semester.
 Appropriate guidance and assistance will be provided to students as deemed appropriate and feasible.

-9.3.2 Academic Warning and Academic Probation
+12.4.2 Academic Warning and Academic Probation

-- 9.3.2.1 Students whose cGPA falls between 1.7 and 1.99 in any one semester will receive an "Academic Warning" (AW).
-If the student obtains a cGPA of 2.0 or above in the following semester, the Academic Warning will be removed. - 9.3.2.2 Students whose cGPA falls below 1.7 in any one semester will be put on "Academic Probation" (AP).
-The Academic Probation status will remain in place until their cGPA rises to 1.7 or above. - 9.3.2.3 Student who are given Academic Warning or on Academic Probation are strongly advised to reduce his/her study load in the subsequent semester.
+- 12.4.2.1 Students whose cGPA falls between 1.7 and 1.99 in any one semester will receive an "Academic Warning" (AW).
+If the student obtains a cGPA of 2.0 or above in the following semester, the Academic Warning will be removed. - 12.4.2.2 Students whose cGPA falls below 1.7 in any one semester will be put on "Academic Probation" (AP).
+The Academic Probation status will remain in place until their cGPA rises to 1.7 or above. - 12.4.2.3 Student who are given Academic Warning or on

+Academic Probation are strongly advised to reduce his/her study load in the subsequent semester.

-9.3.3 Discontinuation of Study (resulting from Unsatisfactory Academic Performance)
+12.4.3 Discontinuation of Study (resulting from Unsatisfactory Academic Performance)

-9.3.3.1 The University may request a student to discontinue his/her study if his/her cumulative GPA is below 1.0 for two consecutive semesters.
+12.4.3.1 The University may request a student to discontinue his/her study if his/her cGPA is below 1.0 for two consecutive semesters.

-9.3.4 Assistance to Underperformed Students
+12.4.4 Assistance to Underperformed Students